 What’s a Green Business?

-The businesses that make up the Green Business Network® are, simply put, rewriting the rules of commerce.
+Green companies adopt principles and practices that protect people AND the planet.
 They challenge themselves to bring the goals of social and economic justice, environmental sustainability, as well as community health and development, into all of their activities — from production and supply chain management to employee relations and customer service.

 - Adopt bylaws or charters that lay out the social and environmental objectives they hope to achieve